psi46/psi46expert/README.md

     Both libftdi and libftd2xx were tested with Ubuntu 12.10.
     [Default choice: libftdi with libftd2xx as fallback]

+    Currently we encourage you to use the FTD2XX library since there seem to be data transfer speed issues with the current configuration of libftdi.
+This is being looked into.

   - ROOT
     download from http://root.cern.ch or try your Linux distriution's package repository